The Best Commercial Truck Insurance Companies for 2026

 While primary liability coverage covers injuries or damages that occur while driving the truck, motor truck general liability coverage covers injuries or property damage that a for-hire trucker or motor carrier causes that are not directly related to driving the truck.
 Specifically, motor truck general liability covers the following:

-• Medical Payments – provides payments for medical costs associated with a covered incident that physical injuries or death to an individual
+- Medical Payments – provides payments for medical costs associated with a covered incident that causes physical injuries or death to an individual

 Non-Trucking Liability

 Owner-operators with a permanent lease to a motor carrier should consider purchasing non-trucking liability (NTL) coverage in order to be insured if using the truck for a non-business purpose.
-For example, NTL coverage would cover medical expenses and property damage expenses that occur when driving the truck for personal reasons, such as grocery shopping.
+For example, NTL coverage would pay for third-party medical bills and property damage if you are found at fault for an accident while driving the truck for personal reasons, such as grocery shopping.

 NTL does not cover any activities that might fall under “business use,” such as hauling cargo, filling the gas tank, driving for maintenance, and washing the truck.
 These activities would be covered by the motor carrier’s primary liability coverage.